-PPT2004 - Engine Inspection and Operation | 4 Semester Credits (52 Didactic Hours, 71.5 Lab Hours) Prerequisites: MAT1001, PHY1001, GEN1001, GEN1002, GEN1003, PPT2001, PPT2002, PPT2003 In this course ignition systems, including magnetos, spark plugs, leads, and auxiliary starting systems, are covered in detail.
+In this course the lab requirements will be performed on ignition systems, including magnetos, spark plugs, leads, and auxiliary starting systems.
 A magneto is disassembled, inspected, reassembled, internally timed and timed to the engine.
 Lab activities include the ground operation, troubleshooting and repairs to various reciprocating engine systems.
 Students will perform a powerplant conformity inspection using FAA records and manufacturer's publications and manuals.
 Upon successful completion of this course, students should be able to troubleshoot, repair, and time an aircraft magneto, and troubleshoot shoot and repair various reciprocating engine systems, explain engine ground operation procedures and perform engine inspection.

-PPT2005 - Turbine Engine Fundamentals | 4 Semester Credits (68.5 Didactic Hours, 55 Lab Hours) Prerequisites: MAT1001, PHY1001, GEN1001, GEN1002, GEN1003, AFP1001 This course studies turbine engine theory of operation as it applies to turbojet, turboprop and turbofan engines.
-The course covers in depth the compressor section, diffuser section, combustion section, turbine section and the exhaust and reverser, as well as an in-depth study of auxiliary power units.
-Upon successful completion of this course, students should be able to explain the theory of operation, and maintenance requirements of turbine engines, and can troubleshoot and repair turbine engine exhaust and reverser systems.
+PPT2005LEC - Turbine Engine Fundamentals Lecture | 2 Semester Credits (68.5 Didactic Hours) Prerequisites: MAT1001, PHY1001, GEN1001LEC, GEN1001LAB, GEN1002LEC, GEN1002LAB, GEN1003LEC, GEN1003LAB, AFP1001LEC, AFP1001LAB Corequisite: PPT2005LAB

+This course studies turbine engine theory of operation as it applies to turbojet, turboprop, and turbofan engines.
+The course covers in depth the compressor section, diffuser section, combustion section, turbine section, and the exhaust and reverser sections, as well as an indepth study of auxiliary power units.
+Upon successful completion of this course, students should be able to explain the theory of operation of turbine engines and auxiliary power units.